 - Be available to your children if and when they want to talk with you about your divorce

 - Seek the help of a licensed family therapist or psychologist if you think your children need to talk to someone about the divorce

 A divorce can be very difficult for parents and children.
-Jeffrey M. Bloom has been helping clients in the Hackensack area with divorce matters for over 20 years, and he can advise you on the important steps to take in order to make this traumatic time as easy on your children as possible.
+Jeffrey M. Bloom has been helping clients in the West New York area with divorce matters for over 20 years, and he can advise you on the important steps to take in order to make this traumatic time as easy on your children as possible.

 Please contact The Law Offices of Jeffrey M. Bloom today to schedule a consultation.
-Mr. Bloom serves clients in the Hackensack and West New York area.
+Mr. Bloom serves clients in the West New York area.